 Trak-4 plugs right into your battery and mounts under the hood.
-Beyond being easy to install and having a hands-free maintenance approach, it includes its own SIM card for reliable, near real-time tracking.
+Beyond being easy to install and having a hands-free maintenance approach, it includes a SIM card for reliable, near real-time tracking.

 With a three-tier subscription model, the Elite bundle for $14.99 monthly lets you get 1-minute tracking interval updates.
-While Trak-4 designed this for fleet tracking for businesses, it works well in any personal vehicle.
+While Trak-4 designed this for business fleet tracking, it works well in any personal vehicle.

 The chassis is weatherproof and provides excellent, long-term duration for the internal components.
 Get updates to your phone, tablet, or PC, and never worry about using cell data.
 The cherry on top?
 No activation or cancellation fees.